Animal Control Bylaw Review

 Does Kingston have any dog parks where a section is divided for smaller dogs?
 The Memorial Center would be ideal.

-LF asked almost 4 years agoAt this time the City does not have any off-leash dog parks that areas sectioned off for smaller dogs.
+LF asked about 4 years agoAt this time the City does not have any off-leash dog parks that areas sectioned off for smaller dogs.
 Thank you for the suggestion.

 -